fizzwidget/faction-friend/readme.txt

 v.
 11.xxxx - 2025/xxxx/xxxx - Major Update!

 TODO for rewrite
-- check limiting for paragon, can you earn rep past reward
 - BUG: (?)
 Undermine cartels with the same name as vanilla/cata goblin factions
 - Battle for Azeroth: investigate whether warbound versions of island expedition quest rewards still appear when exalted